awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 As a security best practice, AWS does not log the entered IAM user name text when the sign\-in failure is caused by *an incorrect user name*\.
 The user name text is masked by the value `HIDDEN_DUE_TO_SECURITY_REASONS`\.
 For an example of this, see [Example sign\-in failure event caused by incorrect user name](#hiddensecurity), later in this topic\.
 The user name text is obscured because such failures might be caused by user errors\.
 Logging these errors could expose potentially sensitive information\.
 For example:
 + You accidentally type your password in the user name box\.
-+ You choose the link for one AWS account's sign\-in page, but then type the account number for a different one\.
++ You choose the link for the sign\-in page of one AWS account, but then type the account number for a different AWS account\.
 + You forget which account you are signing in to and accidentally type the account name of your personal email account, your bank sign\-in identifier, or some other private ID\.

 ## Logging sign\-in events for temporary credentials<a name="cloudtrail-integration_signin-tempcreds"></a>